cueVs/ArknightsMod/README.md

 ## How to play?
 First, please purchase [the Desktop version (Steam) of Terraria](https://store.steampowered.com/app/105600/), and download [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) (which is free). tModLoader will automatically launch Terraria and allow you to install mods.
 Once it is up and running, select Workshop from the menu and open the Mod Browser.
-Then, search for Arknights Mod.
-Or download it directly from the Terraria forum (link) and place the file in `%userprofile%/Documents/My Games/Terraria/ModLoader/Mods/` for Windows or in `~/Library/Application support/Terraria/tModLoader/Mods` for Mac.
+Then, search for Arknights Mod. <!-- Or download it directly from our forum thread (below) and place the file in `%userprofile%/Documents/My Games/Terraria/ModLoader/Mods/` for Windows or in `~/Library/Application support/Terraria/tModLoader/Mods` for Mac.-->

 ## Contributing
 Recruitment tag: [Program] [Sprite] [Terraria] [Discussion] [Audience]<br>
-If you are interested in one of them, please join our Discord server (below) and tell us about it.<br>
+If you are interested in one of them, please contact our forum thread (below).<br>
 🐰"There's still lots of work that needs to be done, Doctor.
 We can't afford to have you resting."<br>
 There is too many work to be done in Terraria.
 We look forward to meet you.